mitchspano/apex-trigger-actions-framework/README.md

 ## Avoid Repeated Queries

 It could be the case that multiple triggered actions on the same sObject require results from a query to implement their logic.
-In order to avoid making duplicative queries to fetch similar data, use the singleton pattern to fetch and store query results once, but use them in multiple individual action classes.
+In order to avoid making duplicative queries to fetch similar data, use the singleton pattern to fetch and store query results once then use them in multiple individual action classes.

 ```java
 public class ta_Opportunity_Queries {